henke443/reno/README.md

+Name is short for *Renovate*.
 A simple but powerful command-line batch file editor.
 Enables you to use regex search and replace on both filenames and contents, efficiently (multi-threaded) and cross-platform.
-Name is short for Renovate.

 To see it in action run
 `cargo run -- -S "test(\.md|\.txt)" -R "changed_test$1" -G *.txt -G *.md`